Skip to main content

 3. 3

-First-time installs now let you select every client surface you want TRW to configure in this repo — not just one.
+First-time installs let you select every client surface you want TRW to configure in this repo, including more than one.

 4. 4